Bloxwich: Deprivation

 Based on a 2019 Index of Multiple Deprivation report, north Walsall, which covers Bloxwich, Blakenall and Birchills-Leamore is the most deprived area of Walsall, which is itself in the 10% most deprived areas of the UK.
 32% of children in the north of Walsall, received free school meals.
 Of the four areas of Walsall, the north had the highest number of children excluded from school.
 Ofsted states that "Bloxwich West is an area of higher than average unemployment and lower than average academic achievement.
 Bloxwich East contains a more affluent community, with pockets of higher deprivation".

 Bloxwich was part of the Blakenall New Deal for Communities (NDC) area.
 A review of heritage and conservation work carried out in Bloxwich between 2001 and 2010 under the NDC and other regeneration schemes reported a "mixed" picture of progress.
 Not all available funding had been used.
 People did feel that they were safer in the area, and school results had improved, but the sense of community in Bloxwich was weak and "Not surprisingly, people’s hopes for their future income and job prospects are not very positive ...
 Bloxwich remains a challenging town in terms of quality of life, and its economic prospects".

+Politics

+Bloxwich forms part of the Walsall and Bloxwich parliamentary constituency.
+At the 2024 general election, Valerie Vaz representing the Labour Party was elected as its Member of Parliament (MP).

+Bloxwich is made up of two council wards: Bloxwich East & Blakenall Heath and Bloxwich West.
+Each ward elects three councillors to Walsall Metropolitan Borough Council.
+Following the May 2026 local elections, Bloxwich East & Blakenall Heath has three councillors from Reform UK (Aiden Clarke, Richard Tapper and David Sambrook).
+Bloxwich West also elected three Reform UK councillors (Nicky Barker, Paul Nugent and Tony Sadla).